What is a dental abscess?

 Root canal treatment:

-If the underlying tissue is diseased, root canal may be recommended to save the tooth.
+If the underlying tissue is diseased, a root canal may be recommended to save the tooth.
 The infected tissue in the centre (canal) of the tooth is removed, the canal is irrigated and then filled with a polymer and sealed with cement.

 The cat will receive sedation; the veterinarian will lance the abscess, flush it with saline and extract the affected tooth.

 The veterinarian will send your cat home with a care sheet, antibiotics, and painkillers, administer as per instructions.